stevengt/whatwhy/README.md

 optional arguments:
   -h, --help            show this help message and exit --train               Trains a prediction model using a supplied CSV file or previously loaded
                         data set.
-This will overwrite any previously trained models.
-  --predict PREDICT [PREDICT ...]
+This will overwrite any previously trained models. (default: False) --predict PREDICT [PREDICT ...]
-                        Uses a previously trained model to predict a sequence of 'why' text from the input 'what' text.
-  --compare-test        Uses a previously trained model to compare its predictions
-                        against its testing data set.
-  --compare-train       Uses a previously trained model to compare its predictions
-                        against its training data set.
-  -csv CSV_FILE_NAME, --csv-file-name CSV_FILE_NAME
+                        Uses a previously trained model to predict a sequence of 'why' text from the input 'what' text. (default: None) --compare-test        Uses a previously trained model to compare its predictions against its testing data set. (default: False) --compare-train       Uses a previously trained model to compare its predictions against its training data set. (default: False) -csv CSV_FILE_NAME, --csv-file-name CSV_FILE_NAME
                         Name of a tab delimited local CSV file containing a data set for model training.
                         If left blank, the most recently loaded data set will be used.
-                        CSV files must include columns labeled 'what tokens' and 'why tokens', each containing plain-text representations of a Python list of strings.
+                        CSV files must include columns labeled 'what tokens' and 'why tokens', each containing plain-text representations of a Python list of strings. (default: None) --min-token-frequency MIN_TOKEN_FREQUENCY
-  --min-token-frequency MIN_TOKEN_FREQUENCY
-                        The minimum number of times a token should occur in the dataset to be used for training a WhatWhyPredictor model.
-  -min-tokens MIN_TOKENS_PER_SAMPLE, --min-tokens-per-sample MIN_TOKENS_PER_SAMPLE
+                        The minimum number of times a token should occur in the dataset to be used for training a WhatWhyPredictor model. (default: 30) -min-tokens MIN_TOKENS_PER_SAMPLE, --min-tokens-per-sample MIN_TOKENS_PER_SAMPLE
-                        The minimum number of tokens a sample should contain to be used for training a WhatWhyPredictor model.
-  -max-tokens MAX_TOKENS_PER_SAMPLE, --max-tokens-per-sample MAX_TOKENS_PER_SAMPLE
+                        The minimum number of tokens a sample should contain to be used for training a WhatWhyPredictor model. (default: 4) -max-tokens MAX_TOKENS_PER_SAMPLE, --max-tokens-per-sample MAX_TOKENS_PER_SAMPLE
                         The maximum number of tokens a sample should contain for training a WhatWhyPredictor model.
-Any extra tokens will be truncated.
-  -bs BATCH_SIZE, --batch-size BATCH_SIZE
+Any extra tokens will be truncated. (default: 10) -bs BATCH_SIZE, --batch-size BATCH_SIZE
-  --epochs EPOCHS
+                        Size of batches to use during model training. (default: 16) --epochs EPOCHS       Number of epochs used to train a model. (default: 10)
 ```

 ### Example Usage